fishme/kirby_ckeditor/README.md

 # Kirby2 ckeditor

 ##Description
-This the WYSIWYG Editor for Kirby2.
+This is the WYSIWYG Editor for Kirby2.
+I used the powerful <http://ckeditor.com/> for this plugin.

 ##How to use?

-clone inside your project /site/fields/
+clone inside your project /site/fields/ (maybe rename directory to "ckeditor")

 ```bash
 git clone https://github.com/fishme/kirby_ckeditor.git